 Synopsis: Perception, whether camera- or lidar-based, is the heaviest task in L4/L5 autonomous vehicles.
 Although the first robot-taxis and luxury vehicles may not be as sensitive to cost, it is important to understand what the options are for the mass production of autonomous vehicles.
 The presentation will discuss the improvements possible within deep learning algorithms that will enable the mass production of autonomous vehicles.
 We will review deep learning frameworks, inference engines – including whether or not to write your own – and neural network optimization.
 Throughout the presentation we will share measured data and results for every step in the chain.

-Synopsis: After briefly introducing deep learning, the talk will focus on the common workflow of constructing a neural network in terms of the lifecycle of automotive product development: data collection and acquisition phase, data annotation phase, quality checks and finally constructing the network with its test and validation in a last step.
-The audience will: understand the common workflow and the basics of constructing a deep-learning-based classifier for automotive product development; become aware of typical challenges/problems and how to avoid and counter them; learn how to test and validate deep-learning-based algorithms for autonomous driving; understand how many miles must be driven, how many images annotated and the massive investment in terms of effort for test and validation.
+Synopsis: After briefly introducing deep learning, the talk will focus on the common workflow of constructing a neural network in terms of the lifecycle of automotive product development: the data collection and acquisition phase, data annotation phase, quality checks and finally constructing the network with its test and validation as a last step.
+The audience will understand the common workflow and the basics of constructing a deep-learning-based classifier for automotive product development; become aware of typical challenges/problems and how to avoid and counter them; learn how to test and validate deep-learning-based algorithms for autonomous driving; and understand how many miles must be driven, how many images annotated, and the massive investment needed in terms of effort for test and validation.